osisamkay/glamore/PLANNING.md

 # Project Planning

-This document outlines the architecture, goals, and conventions for the GlarmourGlow Fashion project.
+This document outlines the architecture, goals, and conventions for the GlamourGlow Fashion project.

 ## 1. Project Goals